 - Serve heaped into bread rolls/buns.

-- To lower the sodium content of this recipe use reduced sodium veggie stock.
+- To lower the sodium content use a reduced sodium veggie stock.

 - Leftover sloppy joes can be kept in the fridge, in a covered container, for 3 days.